 Security matters to us… and it should to you as well

-This advanced esignature feature is included along with many others with a Ultimate, Pro or Basic License.
+This advanced e-signature feature is included along with many others with an Elite, Plus or Basic License.

-WPESignature transforms your WordPress website into a legally binding and court recognised online signature platform.
+With WP E-Signature you can now have two layer signer identity authentication.
+WP E-Signature transforms your WordPress website into a legally binding and court recognized online signature platform.
 It gives you the power to create, send and collect electronic signatures on your digital contracts, documents, agreements and more using your WordPress website.

 In order to protect you (and your signer) we added some extra (optional) security measures, which are outlined below.